SaRA: High-Efficient Diffusion Model Fine-tuning with Progressive Sparse Low-Rank Adaptation: More Analysis on the learned weight matrix

 \section{More Analysis on the learned weight matrix $\Delta P$}

-\textbf{The Correlation between $\Delta P$ and $P$ under Different Thresholds.} We compute the subspace similarity between the learned matrices $Delta_P$ under different thresholds and the pre-trained weights $P$ by Eq.
+\textbf{The Correlation between $\Delta P$ and $P$ \yr{under} Different Threshold\yr{s}.} We compute the subspace similarity between the learned matrices $Delta_P$ under different thresholds and the pre-trained weights $P$ by Eq.
 (6) of the main paper.
 The results are shown in Fig.~\ref{fig:subspace sim between delta P and P}.
 It demonstrates that $\Delta P$ does not contain the top singular directions of W, since the overall similarity between the singular directions in the learned matrices $\Delta P$ and the top 32 directions of $P$ is barely around $4\%$.
-And it further validates that the matrices $\Delta P$ contain more task-specific information rather than repeating the directions that are already emphasized in the pre-trained weights.
-Moreover, by comparing the $\Delta P$ from different thresholds, we can find that as the thresholds grow, the subspace similarity between $\Delta P$ and $P$ becomes smaller, indicating that a larger threshold can learn more task-specific information, therefore a large threshold can contribute to a better FID as shown in Tab.~\ref{tab:quantitative comparison on finetuning}.
+And it further validates that the matrices $\Delta P$ contain more task-\yr{specific} information rather than repeating the directions that are already emphasized in the pre-trained weights.
+Moreover, by comparing the $\Delta P$ from different thresholds, we can find that as the thresholds grow, the subspace similarity between $\Delta P$ and $P$ becomes smaller, indicating that a larger threshold can learn more task-\yr{specific} information, therefore a large threshold can contribute to a better FID as shown in Tab.
+1 of the main paper.

-\textbf{More Analysis on $\Delta P$ from Different Layers.} In the main paper, we have analyzed the subspace similarity between the learned matrices $\Delta P$ from different thresholds, and concluded that the matrices from different thresholds learn similar task-specific knowledge, but emphasize different directions.
-To further validate this conclusion, we conduct more quantitative analysis between different thresholds ($\theta_t=2e-3$ and $8e-4$) from the attention layers in the bottom, medium, and up blocks.
+\textbf{More Analysis on $\Delta P$ from Different Layers.} In the main paper, we have analyzed the subspace similarity between the learned matrices $\Delta P$ from different thresholds, and \yr{concluded} that the matrices from different thresholds learn similar task-\yr{specific} knowledge, but emphasize different directions.
+To further validate this conclusion, we conduct more quantitative analysis between different thresholds \hut{($\theta_t=2e-3$ and $8e-4$)} from the attention \yr{layers} in the bottom, medium, and up blocks.
 Moreover, we take all the learnable matrices in the attention module into consideration, including the Query, Key, Value, and FFN matrices (corresponds to $W_Q$, $W_K$, $W_V$, and $W_{Out}$ respectively).
-The results can be referred to in Fig.~\ref{fig:heatmap-different_layer} the x-axis and y-axis represent $\theta_t=2e-3$ and $\theta_t=8e-4$ respectively., where the heatmaps show almost the same color and distributions, indicating that our conclusion is consistent for the learned matrices from different modules and different attention layers.
+The results can be referred to in Fig.~\ref{fig:heatmap-different_layer} \hut{the x-axis and y-axis represent $\theta_t=2e-3$ and $\theta_t=8e-4$ respectively.}, where the heatmaps show almost the same color and distributions, indicating that our conclusion is consistent for the learned matrices from different modules and different \yr{attention} layers.